 The worst part, though, is when night finally, completely, engulfs you.
 It can make you feel panicked and hopeless as if the light is gone forever.
 The light is not gone; it is merely dimmed.
 If you allow these scared feeling to swallow you, then it will just take you that much longer to find the sunlight again.

-Sometimes folks who deal with recurring depression get angry at themselves when they become depressed, feeling as if they are broken or weak for being unable to hold onto happiness consistently.
+Sometimes folks who deal with recurring depression are angry with themselves when they become depressed, feeling as if they are broken or weak for being unable to hold onto happiness consistently.
 To these folks I say: you need to take a deep breath and cut yourself some slack.
 Dealing with depression and chronic illness, after all, isn’t easy.

 You are not a superhero.
 You are not a robot, either.
 It is perfectly natural to experience a range of emotional states.
 Those of us that deal with depression simply get stuck in ditches from time to time.
 This lesson can be hard to learn, but it is the most important part of coping with depression.

-When I first received my official diagnosis, I was overjoyed to finally have an answer.
-Then I quickly fell into a difficult depression, because part of my diagnosis meant that it would be considered a medical miracle at this point if I were to be able to carry a child through a full pregnancy.
+When I first received my official diagnosis, I was thrilled to finally have an answer.
+Then I quickly fell into a problematic depression because part of my diagnosis meant that it would be considered a medical miracle at this point if I were to be able to carry a child through a full pregnancy.

 I was 23 years old and devastated.
-In this moment, I felt that any choice about my future and my ability to create a nuclear family was taken from me.
+At this moment, I felt that any choice about my future and my ability to create a nuclear family was taken from me.
 I truly felt broken.
 The thing is, I’m not broken.
 I have always had this immune system, always had this illness.
-Always been this way.
+I have always been this way.

 Do the same thing with your depression.
 Look directly into that darkness that you are afraid of, and get comfortable with being uncomfortable.
 It will pass; nothing can last forever.
 Remind yourself that it is only temporary, find the quiet place inside yourself, and wait for the light to return.